 Members and friends of Preservation Greensboro gathered last night at The Public at Morehead Foundry for the organization’s 51st Annual Meeting.
 More than 200 attendees heard keynote speaker Ron Staley, a Senior Vice President with The Christman Company who leads the company’s southeast Michigan Operations as well as the role of Director of Historic Preservation.
 With over 30 years of construction experience, he provided insights and perspectives on preservation projects ranging from a five-hundred-year-old church in Poland to the Henry Ford Estate and Ernest Hemingway farm in Cuba named Finca Vigia.
 “Don’t let anyone tell you a building cannot be restored,” Staley said “if you have the right team in place you can accomplish great things.”

 Staley’s words were proven accurate as attendees saw eight preservation projects completed in the past year that were recognized by Preservation Greensboro with awards.
 Award recipients have turned some of our most challenging properties into our most treasured places.
-Greensboro has benefitted from preservation projects across the city, and Preservation Greensboro continues our charge of encouraging reinvestment in our community’s history and character.
+Greensboro has benefited from preservation projects across the city, and Preservation Greensboro continues our charge of encouraging reinvestment in our community’s history and character.

 When Leftwich Street was platted in 1913, the house at number 206 was among the earliest to be constructed, likely as an income property for Henrietta and Herbert Cartland.
 It’s first occupants were lawyer Alfred S. Wyllie and telephone operator William T Corbin.
 The two-story bungalow features classic elements of Craftsman design, including a deep front porch, wide overhanging eaves, and twelve-over-one windows.
 Sisters Ashley and Hillary Meredith became the most recent owners of the home in 2007.
 Tragically, the home caught fire on New Year’s Eve 2015.
 Thankfully no one was hurt but the home was nearly lost.
 Ashley and Hillary set about restoring their home with the help of general contractor Pam Frye.
 Pam is no stranger to these preservation awards – her projects have received a great deal of recognition over the past few years.
 Working with the Greensboro Preservation Commission, the team began to reconstruct the house as a modern dwelling with an open floor plan with updated conveniences.
 Today the the Wyllie – Corbin House offers no hint of the fire and stands among the close knit Leftwich street-scape.